Newmood/IITM-notes/DBMS.md

 ## Introduction to DBMS
 - Quick review: [CMU DB Notes Lecture 1](https://15445.courses.cs.cmu.edu/fall2022/notes/01-introduction.pdf)
 - Reading: KSS Chapter 1, RG Chapter 1

+Introducing to database management system, how it developed over the years and its advantages over flat file system.
+The three levels of data abstraction: Physical, Logical, View and physical data independence.
+Then we look at data models: relational, ER, Object-based, semi-structured models.
+Data languages are introduced : DDL and DML (SQL can be used for both).
+Approaches to database design: ER Model and Normalisation theory (we look at both later in detail).
+The three parts of a database engine: Sotrage manager, Query processor, Transaction manager.
+Closing with database architecture : centralised, client server, parallel, distributed, cloud.

 ## Relational model and SQL
 #### SQL